 - Criteria used to identify and implement specific preventive controls

 - Practical applications, common challenges, and pitfalls

 Registration includes certificate, book, lunch, drinks, and snacks.
-If you are interested in having us present a workshop specifically designed for your organization at your site, please call us at (407) 290-2754.
+If you are interested in having us present a workshop designed for your organization at your site, please call us at (407) 290-2754.